Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: Ergodicity in RL and related work

 The coin-toss game is an excellent example to illustrate the problem of maximizing the expected value of non-ergodic rewards.
-When maximizing non-ergodic rewards, we may end up with a policy that receives an arbitrarily high return with probability zero but leads to failure almost surely.
+When maximizing non-ergodic rewards, we may end up with a policy that receives an arbitrarily high return with a probability that tends to zero in time but leads to failure almost surely.
 Also in less extreme cases, the expected value prefers risky policies if their return in case of success outweighs the failure cases.
-This results in learning non-robust policies, a behavior frequently observed in standard RL algorithms~\cite{amodei2016concrete,leike2017ai,russell2015research}.
+This results in learning non-robust policies, a behavior frequently observed in standard RL algorithms~\citep{amodei2016concrete,leike2017ai,russell2015research}.

-Non-ergodicity is not unique to the coin-toss game.
-It has been shown~\cite{peters2013ergodicity} that geometric Brownian motion (GBM) is a non-ergodic stochastic process.
-GBM is commonly used to model economic processes, a domain where RL algorithms are increasingly applied~\cite{charpentier2021reinforcement,zheng2022ai}.
+Non-ergodicity is not unique to the coin-toss game. \citet{peters2013ergodicity} have shown that geometric Brownian motion (GBM) is a non-ergodic stochastic process.
+GBM is commonly used to model economic processes, a domain where RL algorithms are increasingly applied~\citep{charpentier2021reinforcement,zheng2022ai}.
 Thus, especially in economics, ergodicity should not simply be assumed.
 Nevertheless, the example of GBM is also informative for other applications.
 Generally, RL is most interesting when the environment dynamics are too complex to model, i.e., we usually deal with nonlinear dynamics.
 If already a linear stochastic process such as GBM is non-ergodic, we cannot assume ergodicity for the general dynamics we typically consider in RL.
+This is confirmed by the amount of recent research on RL with heavy-tailed rewards \citep{zhuang2021no,huang2024tackling,zhu2024robust}, suggesting that it is an important problem.

-Another way of ``ergodicity-breaking'' is often motivated using the example of Russian roulette~\cite{ornstein1973application}.
+Another way of ``ergodicity-breaking'' is often motivated using the example of Russian roulette~\citep{ornstein1973application}.
 When multiple people play Russian roulette for one round each, and their average outcome is considered, the probability of death is one in six.
 However, if a single person plays the game infinitely many times, that person will eventually die with probability one.
 In the context of RL, this is akin to the presence of absorbing barriers or safety thresholds that an agent must not cross.
-Particularly in RL applications where the consequences of failure can be catastrophic, such as in autonomous driving~\cite{brunke2022safe}, these safety thresholds become vital.
+Particularly in RL applications where the consequences of failure can be catastrophic, such as in autonomous driving~\citep{brunke2022safe}, these safety thresholds become vital.